mingrammer/diagrams/docs/guides/edge.md

 title: Edges
 ---

-Edge is an object representing an edge between two Nodes.
+Edge is representing an edge between Nodes.

 ## Basic

-Node is an abstract concept that represents a single system component object.
+Edge is an object representing a connection between Nodes with some additional properties.

 An edge object contains three attributes: **label**, **color** and **style** which mirror corresponding graphviz edge attributes.